-Our Fall Adult Education program will be held Wednesdays, January 16-March 20, 2019.
-We begin at 6:00 pm with a delicious home cooked meal (cooked right in our church kitchen), followed by a choice of study to begin at 7:00 pm, and we conclude promptly at 8:00 pm.
-We are offering two 5-week classes during the first half of the winter program followed by one 5-week class for the second half.
+Supper at St. John’s returns on Wednesdays, January 22 and runs through March 25.
+We begin at 6:00 PM with a delicious church-cooked meal, followed by a choice of study to begin at 7:00 PM, concluding promptly at 8:00 PM.
 Childcare is available.
-Look for sign-ups during coffee fellowship after worship or contact Libby Dalrymple.
+Look for sign-ups during coffee fellowship after worship or contact Libby Dalrymple (email@example.com).

 There are two 10-week classes from which to choose: